You can use a debugger to inspect your source code while your application is running. Unity supports the following code editors to debug C# code:

 See in Glossary.
 This is the recommended way to set up Visual Studio for debugging with Unity.

-If Visual Studio is already installed on your computer, use its Tools > Extensions and Updates menu to locate and install the Visual Studio Tools for Unity plug-in.
+If Visual Studio is already installed on your computer, open it and go to Tools > Get Tools and Features… to locate and install the Visual Studio Tools for Unity plug-in.

 The Unity Editor installer includes an option to install Visual Studio for Mac.
 This is the recommended way to set up Visual Studio for Mac for debugging with Unity.